catarak/twitterbots/README.md

 # Let's make a Twitter Bot!
-A Twitter bot workshop using Tracery and CheapBotsDoneQuick
+A Twitter bot workshop using Tracery and Cheap Bots Done Quick.

 ## Overview
-- Look at some Twitter bots, understand what they are
+- Look at some Twitter bots, and understand what they are.
 - Learn Tracery, a simple method of Mad Libs-style text generation
 - Make our own generators using Tracery
 - Learn how to use Cheap Bots Done Quick, a beginner-friendly platform for hosting Twitter bots
-- Turn our generators into real, functioning bots
+- Turn our generators into real bots

 ## Let's look at some Twitter bots
-(Note: Not all of these use Cheap Bots Done Quick)
+(Note: Not all of these use CheapBotsDoneQuick)
 - [@TwoHeadlines](https://twitter.com/TwoHeadlines) by [Darius Kazemi](https://twitter.com/tinysubversions)
 - [@SortingBot](https://twitter.com/SortingBot) by [Darius Kazemi](https://twitter.com/tinysubversions)
 - [@RapNameBot](https://twitter.com/RapNameBot) by [Darius Kazemi](https://twitter.com/tinysubversions)